Last updated on Apr 25, 2018

 Construction and entertainment are the most dangerous industries when it comes to hearing loss, as workers are exposed to loud noises for extended periods of time.
-Those working in construction can take precautions by wearing protective earmuffs or earplugs that can partially or completely block out sound.
+Those working in construction can take precautions by wearing protective earmuffs or earplugs that partially or completely block out sound.
 Musicians, as well as other entertainment professionals who must listen to the sounds around them rather than block them out, can use protective earplugs that soften sound but still maintain its tonal qualities.

-Just as important as being aware of sound levels at work, it’s necessary to pay attention to how your at-home appliances can have long-term harmful effects on your hearing.
+Just as important as being aware of sound levels at work, it’s necessary to pay attention to how your home appliances can have long-term, harmful effects on your hearing.
 Vacuum cleaners, blenders, hair dryers, and other loud appliances often come with decibel output levels listed on their packaging.
 When you’re shopping for a new device, pay attention to which have the highest decibel output and, when possible, pick the quieter option.

-To prevent hearing loss from headphones, opt for an over-the-ear device, rather than in-ear ear buds.
+To prevent hearing loss from headphones, opt for an over-the-ear set, rather than in-ear ear buds.
 Headphones that sit over the ear are better at blocking out background noise, which means you can play music at a lower volume.
 A good guideline to follow is the 60-60 rule – listen at a max of 60% volume for 60 minutes, then give your ears a break.

 While long periods of exposure to sounds around 80 dB are damaging, regular attendance to loud concert venues or clubs can be equally harmful to ears.
 It’s important to use proper protection at concerts, such as disposable earplugs, as well as to give ears a day or so of recovery time after subjecting them to the average 120 dB sound level of a rock concert.